Travel Guide to Surigao del Sur, Philippines

 Since I’ve been writing to all the places I’ve been to.
 I guess this is my chance to introduce where I came from.
 And now that I’m starting, I must say that it is more complex to explain the place where I spent my whole life than the place I’ve been to for a few days.
 I actually don’t know where to begin without getting too emotional.
 Can you feel me?
 Haha.
 I guess I just have to do it in my own way for the best way you can relate.
 That’s why I will share with you some tips and places you can go to this region I call home.

 So let’s start with a brief introduction

-Our developing province is facing pacific ocean which made us prone to typhoons.
+Our developing province is facing the pacific ocean which made us prone to typhoons.
 Signal no. 1 sounds ordinary to us.
-Even without low pressure area, we experience heavy wind when raining.
+Even without a low-pressure area, we experience heavy wind when raining.
 Aside from that, facing the pacific gives us good waves that can be dangerous and enjoyable at the same time.

 We also have vast land and forest with waterfalls.
 I must say we have a lot and we actually don’t know how many are discovered and about to discover.
-Surigao del Sur has much to offer and it maybe underrated destination, but once you’ll see its beauty, it is not just ordinary.
+Surigao del Sur has a lot to offer and it may be an underrated destination, but once you’ll see its beauty, it is not just ordinary.